 This gold-plated RCA jack provides a low level RF output for use with a transverter.
-Maximum output is approximately -20 dBm (0.01 mW) at 50 Ohms.
+Maximum output is approximately -20 dBm (0.01 mW) at 50 Ohms when the RF PWR knob is fully clockwise position.

-17 ACC
+17) ACC

 This is an accessory jack which is used at the factory for adjustment of the radio.
 Please do not connect any cable or accessory to this terminal.